It's Rush Limbaugh and the most listened to radio talk show in America by far.

 In case it wasn't clear enough the first time, Senator Barack Obama and his wife Michelle have each said separately and increasingly forcefully in recent days that they're fed up with the black enough debate.

-Well, I've been fed up with it since the first time or read about it in the Los Angeles Times.
+Well, I've been fed up with it since the first time I read about it in the Los Angeles Times.

 I think it's demeaning, it's insulting, and it is indicative of who the real racists in this country tend to be, and they are liberals.

-The people who see a human being and note skin color, sexual orientation, or other factors first, more often than not are gonna be liberals and form judgments based on it.
+The people who see a human being and note skin color, sexual orientation, or other factors first, more often than not, are going to be liberals and form judgments based on it.

 If you dig deeper in this Washington Post story, you say campaign aides didn't cite a specific example of this not black enough criticism that they hope to put to rest, noting instead that reporters have questioned both Obamas on the issue.